(03) 8832 8005

 Around 70% of online shopping carts are abandoned before checkout.

 That’s not a depressing statistic.
-It’s a massive opportunity.
+It’s a massive opportunity, and the full mechanics of it are in the abandoned cart recovery playbook.

 Abandoned cart emails recover, on average, 5-10% of lost revenue.
 For a store doing $30K per month, that’s an extra $1,500-$3,000 recovered every month from a single automated flow you set up once.